 "And that's the truth."
 I had worshiped at the feet of her movie poster as a young man.
 It was no sacrilege to St. Bridgit.
 My adulation was pure from afar and a goddess would have it no other way.

-ps St. Brigit is also the patron Saint of children whose parents are not married.
+ps St. Brigit is also the patron Saint of bastard children.